htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     defaults to 1200 (seconds), controls how often the start polls the docker daemon for this information.

+:macro-def:`DOCKER_LOG_DRIVER_NONE`
+    When this knob is true (the default), condor passes the command line option --log-driver none to the docker container it creates.
+This prevents the docker daemon from duplicating the job's stdout and saving it in a docker-specific place on disk to be viewed with the docker logs command, saving space on disk for jobs with large stdout.

+:macro-def:`DOCKER_SKIP_IMAGE_ARCH_CHECK`
+    Defaults to false.
+When true, HTCondor ignores the Architecture field in the docker image, and allows images of any architecture to attempt to run on the EP.
+When true, if the Architecture in the image is defined and does not match the EP, the job is put on hold.

 :macro-def:`OPENMPI_INSTALL_PATH`
     The location of the Open MPI installation on the local machine.
     Referenced by ``examples/openmpiscript``, which is used for running